goerz/git-graph/README.markdown

 ## Install ##

-Store the git-graph script anywhere in your `$PATH`
+Store the git-graph.py script anywhere in your `$PATH`

 ## Dependencies ##